 Employment Outlook and Salary Information

-Educational, guidance, school and vocational counselors in general earned a median annual salary of $53,660 in 2015, as reported by the U.S. Bureau of Labor Statistics (BLS).
+Counselors who work in elementary and secondary schools earned an annual mean salary of $66,910 in May 2018, as reported by the U.S. Bureau of Labor Statistics (BLS).
 Because schools are admitting more students, they will need more counselors to assist those students.
-Data from the BLS shows employment opportunities for school and career counselors are expected to grow by eight percent between 2014 and 2024.
+Data from the BLS shows employment opportunities for school and career counselors are expected to grow faster than the average between 2018-2028.